kayuksel/torch-tsp-es/README.md

 TSP is a well-known problem in computer science, in which a salesman must visit a set of cities, traveling from city to city and returning to the starting city in the end, in the shortest possible route.
 The CMA-ES algorithm is a popular heuristic optimization method used to find approximate solutions to difficult optimization problems, such as the TSP.

 This implementation takes advantage of GPU acceleration provided by the PyTorch framework to significantly improve the performance of the CMA-ES algorithm.
 The solver has been tested on a range of TSP instances of varying sizes and has demonstrated good performance.
-To use the solver and output the final solution, simply run main.py.
+To use the solver and output solutions, run main.py.